Homemade lavender granola

 Instructions

-- In a large bowl, combine the oats, pumpkin seeds, nuts, culinary dried lavender and toss to combine
+- In a large mixing bowl, combine the oats, pumpkin seeds, nuts, and culinary dried lavender and stir to combine.

-- Bake for about 40 minutes, turning every 15 minutes with a spatula.
-If you want granola clusters, crowd the granola together on the sheet pan and it will stick together.
+- Pour the mixture onto a lined baking sheet and bake for about 40 minutes, turning every 15 minutes with a spatula.
+If you want granola clusters, crowd the granola together on the sheet pan, and it will form clusters.
 This also prevents the granola from burning.

 Hi- I am interested in my your lavender granola, but I see the recipe says 1/4 ( what?) teaspoon, Tablespoon, cup?
 I don’t want to make it incorrectly.